 This recipe was originally created in 2022 but I thought it deserved more love and new pictures.
 The recipe is exactly the same.

-This tofu ground beef recipe is made up of minimal ingredients that are completely customizable to what you have on hand or the recipe you're making!
+This versatile tofu ground beef recipe is made up of simple ingredients, allowing for complete customization based on what you have available or the specific dish you're preparing!

-- Extra Firm Tofu: Extra-firm tofu works best for this recipe.
-It only needs to be pressed for about 10 minutes and then it's ready to go!
-Extra firm tofu will crumble nicely and creates the perfect texture.
+Extra Firm Tofu: Extra-firm tofu or firm tofu works best for this recipe.
+It only needs to be pressed for about 10 to 15 minutes to remove excess water.

-- Olive Oil: Adding a bit of olive oil will help our tofu get nice and brown and crisp in the oven!
-You can substitute the olive oil with avocado oil, melted coconut oil, vegetable or canola oil as well.
+Olive Oil: Adding oil helps the tofu get golden brown and crisp in the oven.
+You can substitute the olive oil with avocado oil or other neutral tasting oil.

-- Seasonings: I opted for smoked paprika, garlic powder, onion powder and a pinch of salt and black pepper.
-Depending on the recipe, you can add more!
-See below for variations.
+Seasonings: This recipe includes neutral spices like smoked paprika, garlic powder, onion powder, and a dash of salt and black pepper.
+I recommend adding more seasonings to suit the specific dish you are making.
+See below for ideas!

 How to Make This Recipe

 Feel free to get creative with this tofu ground beef recipe.
 It's tailored to be customized for various different meals.

 Add it to tacos, burrito bowls, or pasta sauces!

 The full written recipe can be found in the recipe card below.